The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Distinguished Noether-Lefschetz components

 \subsection{Linear determinantal surfaces}

 As an application of Theorem \ref{thm::mainTheorem}, we compute the dimension of the locus of linear determinantal surfaces of degree $d$, recovering \cite[Theorem 1.3]{reichstein2017dimension} in the case $r=3$ with a different method.
-This computation confirms that linear determinantal surfaces form a component of the Noether-Lefschetz locus $NL(d)$ of maximal codimension $\binom{d-1}{3}$. \begin{cor}[of Theorem \ref{thm::mainTheorem}] The linear determinantal surfaces of degree $d$ form a family of dimension $2d^2+1.$ \end{cor} \begin{proof} Let $t:=d$.
+This computation confirms that linear determinantal surfaces form a component of the Noether-Lefschetz locus $NL(d)$ of maximal codimension $\binom{d-1}{3}$, which had been established in \cite{CiroAngelo}.
+Notice that Theorem \ref{thm::mainTheorem} tells us that there are many more components $det(ab)$ of maximal codimension. \begin{cor}[of Theorem \ref{thm::mainTheorem}] The linear determinantal surfaces of degree $d$ form a family of dimension $2d^2+1.$ \end{cor} \begin{proof} Let $t:=d$.
 The family of linear determinantal surfaces coincides with $det(a,b)$ for the admissible pair $(a,b)$ given by $a_i:=d+1$, $b_j:=d+2$ for all $i,j$.
 We apply Theorem \ref{thm::mainTheorem} where $a_0=d$ and

 Following the expression (\ref{eq::mainTheorem}), we verify that $hom(B,B)=d^2$, $hom(A,A)=d^2+4d+1$, and